Lawrence Bulger: Ireland

-After Bulger left Blackrock, he gained entry to Trinity College, Dublin where he studied medicine.
+After Bulger left Blackrock, he gained entry to Trinity College Dublin where he studied medicine.
 While at Trinity he represented Dublin University Football Club and showed a flair for athletics.

-He served as treasurer and secretary for the Dublin Hospitals Rugby Cup 1890-1897.
+He served as treasurer and secretary for the Dublin Hospitals Rugby Cup 1890–1897.
 He led Richmond Hospital to their first victory in the 1896 Cup, scoring the winning try.
 He organised the first game against the London United Hospitals in 1894.

 Bulger was first chosen to represent Ireland while still playing for Dublin University, when he was selected to face England as part of the 1896 Home Nations Championship.
 Played at Meanwood Road in Leeds, Bulger was part of a victorious Irish team, and managed to appear on the score sheet when he converted both of the Irish tries.
 He was reselected for the next two games of the tournament, both played at Lansdowne Road, a draw against Scotland and a win over Wales, Bulger scoring another conversion in the later match.
 Ireland finished the Championship at the top of the table, making Bulger a Home Nations winning player, though he could have been a Triple Crown winner if he had scored from a penalty kick in the Scottish game.
 Bulger was reselected for the 1897 Championship which was played against only two opponents after Wales withdrew from the IRB due to the Gould Affair.
 Bulger scored in both games, with a try against Scotland and in the game played at home to England, he became the first Irish player to score a goal from a mark in an international as well as the highest scoring Irishman in the competition to date when another try took his tally for that game to seven points.
 Bulger's last campaign for Ireland was during the 1898 Home Nations Championship; now playing for Lansdowne.
 His penalty goal was decisive in the win over England, but he was part of a losing Ireland team in the last two games of the tournament.
 The match against Wales, at Limerick on 18 March, was his final game for his country.

 After his Irish career came to an end, Bulger continued playing rugby in England.
 He set up a medical practice in London with his brother Michael, and Michael became a founding member of the exiles team London Irish.
 Both brothers turned out regularly for the club.

 British Isles XV

-In 1896, while still a student, Bulger was selected to tour with Jonny Hammond's British Isles team on their trip to South Africa.
+In 1896, while still a student, Bulger was selected to tour with Johnny Hammond's British Isles team on their trip to South Africa.
 The team contained nine Irishmen, the first time an overseas tour had contained such a large contingent of players from Ireland.
 Bulger played in all four tests, the tourists winning three.
 Bulger scored a try in the first test at Port Elizabeth, and set a tour record of 19 tries across the full 21 matches played.